daMustermann/rocm-wsl-ai/README.md

 After starting ComfyUI:

 1. Open your browser and navigate to `http://127.0.0.1:8188`
+2. Click on the "Manager" button in the top menu to access ComfyUI Manager
+3. Use ComfyUI Manager to easily install custom nodes and models
-2. Download models into the appropriate folders in `~/ComfyUI/models/`
+4. Download additional models into the appropriate folders in `~/ComfyUI/models/`
-3. Create amazing AI-generated images with your AMD GPU!
+5. Create amazing AI-generated images with your AMD GPU!

 ## 🔄 Updating

 - To update ComfyUI: Navigate to the ComfyUI directory and run `git pull`
+- To update ComfyUI Manager: Navigate to the ComfyUI Manager directory (`~/ComfyUI/custom_nodes/comfyui-manager`) and run `git pull`
+- To update custom nodes: Use the "Update All" button in ComfyUI Manager
 - To update ROCm/PyTorch: Refer to the AMD documentation for the latest instructions

 ## 🤝 Contributing